omar-hanafy/flutter_helper_utils/README.md

 For instance, instead of calling `MediaQuery.of(context);` to get the MediaQuery of a specific context, this package makes it as easy as using `context.mq;`.

-Or if you want to safeley cast dynamic list to list of strings you can use `ConvertObject.tryToList<String>(dynamicList);`
+Or if you want to safely cast dynamic list to list of strings you can use `ConvertObject.tryToList<String>(dynamicList);`

 If you want to learn more about extensions, click [here](https://dart.dev/language/extension-methods).